Acer cappadocicum

 Mounds Oak Ht 20-25m

 A hybrid between Quercus bicolor & Q. lyrata prefering wet sites.
 A white oak whose acorns are readily eaten by ducks & wildlife.
-One plant only.
+ONLY ONE PLANT

 Group trees and shrubs: